When making the decision to become an entrepreneur, the first question that often comes to mind is: “What business should I start?”

 For more information on how to earn from blogging, read:

-The ongoing recession and buyers’ market in real estate has significantly boosted the demand for home staging.
+The tight real estate market has significantly boosted the demand for home staging.
 Agents and sellers are embracing home staging to sell their real estate listings during this time when there are more home sellers than buyers.

 - How to Start a Home Staging Business